adoyle-h/one.nvim/README.md

 }
 ```

 The plugins directory maneged by vim-plug is different from packer.
 When you modify `config.pluginManager.use`, the plugins need to be installed again.
-See [initialization](#initialization).
+Read [initialization](#initialization).

 - Packer [default config](./lua/one/config/packer.lua)
 - Vim-Plug [default config](./lua/one/config/vim-plug.lua)